-At Wheaton College, both the Math and the Applied Math major offer a solid foundation for any career path in mathematics, either in or out of academia.
-Mathematics and computational science are used in almost every discipline of science, engineering, industry and technology.
+At Wheaton College, the Math major offers a solid foundation for any career path in mathematics, either in or out of academia.
+Mathematics, statistics, and computational science are used in almost every discipline of science, engineering, industry and technology.
 A wide variety of career opportunities that require mathematical talent and training are available outside of academia.

 Professional mathematicians outside of academia are rarely called "mathematicians".
 Instead their titles usually refer to the area to which they apply their mathematical training, for example "computational pharmacologist", "mathematical neurobiologist" or "financial numerical analyst".